aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 ## Cost managers

 AWS Cost Management tools give you and your team visibility into AWS account costs and usage.
 Each account you create will have access to view their individual account costs and usage.
-The Master account can see the total organizational cost and usage rollup.
+The management account can see the total organizational cost and usage rollup.

 ### Access the billing and cost management dashboard